adobe/aepsdk-core-ios/Documentation/Testing/JSONComparisonMigration.md

 This is commonly encountered when an exact validation of all values in a JSON payload is required, with no extensible collections.
 Use `assertEquals`, which is essentially equivalent to a collection equals comparison.

+### Default value exact vs type match

+The only difference between the two APIs, `assertExactMatch` and `assertTypeMatch`, is that the default value validation logic they use is exact value versus value type validation for JSON nodes.
+When determining which API to use, it can be helpful to **count how many exact property versus non-null assertions you have and choose the API based on which has the higher occurrence rate**.

 ### Mixed value exact and type validation

 #### Key pattern